-Does Turmeric Boost your Immune System?
+Does Turmeric Boost Your Immune System?

 Curcumin’s immune balancing properties:

-As we have discussed, our bodies respond to several elements that can cause innate immune cells to overly activate.
+As we have discussed, our bodies respond to several elements that can cause innate immune cells to activate overly.
 Unluckily, hyperactivation of these innate cells results in the overproduction of acute-phase proteins, which can harm our health.
 Further, chronic activation of these proteins may lead to the suppression of antiviral defenses.
 Luckily, some human studies have found that turmeric curcumin supplementation lowers blood levels of various acute-phase proteins.
 This research proposes that curcumin helps regularize particular parts of the immune system that tend to become overactive.

 Omega-3 strengthening effects